 Student Loan Repayment Calculator

-Remember, this Calculator is for use by those interested in going to universities from 2012 and not for students who started university in 2011 or before, for whom a very different funding system applies.
+- The calculator is not for students who started university in 2011 or before, for whom a very different funding system applies.

 How we arrive at these results